metacall/gsoc-2022/README.md

 **Expected outcomes**: A refactor of MetaCall CLI with a bootstrappable design with all the current functionality (and improvements) provided as means of CLI plugins.

-**Possible mentors**:  Fernando Vaño Garcia, Vicente Eduardo Ferrer Garcia
+**Possible mentors**:  Fernando Vaño Garcia, Vicente Eduardo Ferrer Garcia, Gil Arasa Verge

 **Resources**: